Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Introduction

 At scale, across 111 open-access Quantum ESPRESSO papers, the agent autonomously runs the read--plan--compute--compare loop and reproduces roughly three-quarters of in-scope claims within 5\% of the published value.
-Unprompted, it raises substantive methodological concerns on ${\sim}42\%$ of papers --- \textbf{97.7\% of which require execution to surface, and only 0.9\% are catchable by reading alone}.
-Critical scientific scrutiny emerges as a property of grounded execution, not prior knowledge.
+Unprompted, it raises substantive methodological concerns on ${\sim}42\%$ of papers --- \textbf{96.6\% of which require execution to surface, and only 1.8\% are catchable by reading alone}. \emph{Critique emerges from reproduction, not from reading}: critical scientific scrutiny is execution-bound, not a property of prior knowledge.

-In depth, for one Nature Communications paper on multiscale device simulation of a 2D-material MOSFET\cite{pizzi2016}, a single agent goes well beyond reproduction.
-Given a verified multi-code reproduction pipeline, in one unsupervised session it inventories its physics concerns about the paper, runs three classes of new calculation the original work did not perform, and produces a six-page publishable Comment --- composed, figured, typeset, and PDF-iterated entirely by itself --- whose two main findings revise the paper's $L_\text{G} = 5$~nm headline conclusion.
-Neither finding appears in the published peer review, a complementarity we examine in \S4.2. \textbf{Unlike prior work in which an LLM reads a paper and flags errors by reading alone\cite{son2025}, every numerical claim in our Comment is backed by a first-principles calculation the agent itself runs against the same physics the original paper used.
-The work is computational, not textual.}
+In depth, for one \emph{Nature Communications} paper on multiscale device simulation of a 2D-material MOSFET~\cite{pizzi2016}, a single agent goes well beyond reproduction.
+Given a verified multi-code reproduction pipeline, in one unsupervised session it inventories its physics concerns about the paper, runs three classes of new calculation the original work did not perform, and produces a complete, submission-form six-page Comment --- composed, figured, typeset, and PDF-iterated entirely by itself --- whose two main findings revise the paper's $L_\text{G} = 5$~nm headline conclusion.
+Neither finding appears in the published peer review, a complementarity we examine in \S\ref{sec:review}. \textbf{Unlike prior work in which an LLM reads a paper and flags errors by reading alone~\cite{son2025}, every numerical claim in our Comment is backed by a first-principles calculation the agent itself runs against the same physics the original paper used.} Scrutiny here is computational, not textual.

-We refer to the resulting paradigm as \textbf{grounded autonomous research}: autonomous AI doing real-world science by reading, reproducing, critically evaluating, and extending published work, with every step anchored in the same physical reality the original literature describes.
-The mini research loop demonstrated here is small in scope, but the capabilities it requires --- multi-scale physics reasoning, autonomous execution against re-runnable ground truth, and synthesis into a publishable artifact --- are precisely those a full research loop demands.
-This work paves the way for that fuller loop: an agent that reads a body of related literature, conceives a research question of its own, and pursues it with the same reasoning at work here.
+The capabilities exercised --- multi-scale physics reasoning, autonomous execution against re-runnable ground truth, and synthesis into a complete, submission-form artifact --- are precisely those a full real-world research loop demands; grounded scrutiny is the natural first stage of that loop and the central object of this paper.